Hydrodynamic limit of simple exclusion processes in symmetric random environments via duality and homogenization

 \section{Some applications}

 There are plenty of examples to which Theorem \ref{teo1} can be applied.
-We discuss here three main classes.
-We also stress that one can apply Theorem \ref{teo1} to the same context of \cite{F1}, replacing there the uniform upper bound on conductances by integrability (see also Section \ref{nonno} and \cite[Section~5.3]{Fhom3}).
+We discuss here \verde{four} main classes. \verde{The application of Theorem \ref{teo1} to the simple exclusion process with random jump rates on the Delaunay triangulation is discussed in \cite{FT}. }